UTAH

 Las Vegas [LAS]

 One of the most epic and staggeringly massive parks I’ve ever seen.
-The rocks shoot up from the earth leaving you craning your neck back to see.
-The red rock, green plants and blue sky are literally an artist’s dream.
-Many of the hikes are not suited for young kids (Angels landing is very steep and has an extremely narrow walk way at one point, the <> has you tredging through water that would be dangerous for kids, etc.).
-Emerald Pools is manageable with littles, as is the nature walk paths.
-One things to note, to get into the park, you need to ride the shuttle, there is no parking for visitors, so even if you don’t stop and hike, just riding the shuttle and looking at the amazing natural beauty is worth it.
-There is a visitors center with cool exhibits for kids to enjoy also.
-You can drive one section through the long tunnel as well which is fun for kids (and an engineering marvel as it is a mile long).
+The rocks shoot up from the earth, leaving you craning your neck back to see.
+The red rock, green plants, and blue sky are literally an artist’s dream.
+Many of the hikes are not suited for young kids (Angel’s Landing is very steep and has an extremely narrow walkway at one point, the Narrows has you treading through the Virgin River water with very narrow (hence the name) passage points that would be scary and potentially dangerous for kids, etc.).
+Emerald Pools is manageable with littles, as are the nature walk paths.
+One things to note, to get into the park, you need to ride the shuttle; there is no parking for visitors, so even if you don’t stop and hike, just riding the shuttle and looking at the amazing natural beauty is worth it.
+There is also a visitor’s center with cool exhibits for kids to enjoy.
+You can also drive one section through the long tunnel, which is fun for kids (and an engineering marvel, as it is a mile long).

 Closest Airport